zxlooong/hdcookbook/trunk/xlets/BridgeheadDiscImage/README.txt

 update with the downloaded image.
 (By the way, you can convert index.bdmv file to an xml format and back using a tool under tools/index in hdcookbook.)

+5. The bridghead xlet allows you to select a title from its menu; this should be a title that starts the disc image to be tested.
+By default, it's title 1 (bd://1), but the bridgehead xlet lets you use a different title, by putting a locator string in the file "title.txt" in same BUDA directory as the manifest file.

+If you have a disc image you want to test, you can take modify the index.bdmv file of that disc image, moving its first play title to the end of index.bdmv, and setting the bridgehead xlet as the first play title.
+Then, make a locator to the old first play title, and put that locator string in title.txt.
+This way the disc under test always boots to the bridgehead xlet, so you can always undo the VFS update and download changes to the disc image under test.